-Brief details of testing strategies are given here.
+Brief details of testing strategies are given in

+Figure 1.
 Working practice documents and flowcharts will be provided to sites.
 They can be adapted to reflect local policies and circumstances, provided the principles described here are followed.

-Overview Flowchart of Testing Groups and Risk Factor Group
+Figure 1 Overview Flowchart of Testing Groups and Risk Factor Group